MarwolTuk/scs-anatomy/anatomy.md

 automat

 ### tobj-files
 The Modding Wiki describes them as "Texture object - Texture detailed informations". tobj-files are binary files, containing one ore more strings, referencing dds-files by their absolute path in the file-hierarchy.
-There are rumors they also contain some information how the texture should be used (if it should repeated in either direction) but couldn't find a hard clue yet.
+There are rumors they also contain some information how the texture should be used (i.e. in which direction it should be repeated) but I couldn't find a hard clue yet.

 A typical tobj-file looks like this (hexdumped):